 On-campus catering facilities provide hot and cold healthy, nutritious lunches for Uptown School students and there are various seating areas (indoors and outdoors) available for students to enjoy their meals during break times.

-The most recent KHDA inspection of Uptown School, carried out by its DSIB Inspection team, took place in January 2018.
-This was the fifth inspection carried out by the DSIB team, and the second time that the school has been given the second-highest rating of Very Good.
+The most recent KHDA inspection of Uptown School, carried out by its DSIB Inspection team, took place in March 2019.
+This was the sixth inspection carried out by the DSIB team, and the third time that the school has been given the second-highest rating of Very Good.

 Inspectors identified the strengths of Uptown School as